angles-n-daemons/angles-n-daemons.github.io/content/post/20210330-k8s-web-deployments.md

 ![The issue with two live deployments](/img/k8s-web-ascii.png)

 **Figure 2.
-Because is was no guarantee requests stick to pods by client, a user could request static assests from the wrong deployment**
+Because is no guarantee requests stick to pods by client, a user could request static assests from the wrong deployment**

 ### What you should know